yangyunshi/yangyunshi.github.io/essays/unseen_faculty.md

      I didn't need to use AI for the WODs.
 Instead, I attended many practice session WODS and reviewed answers to prepare.
 I found it more beneficial to understand each element used in the practice WODs and homeworks and then translate it to the new WOD.

   6. Essays<br>
-     I don't really like utilizing AI for essays.
+     I don't really like utilizing AI for essays so I didn't utilize it.
 I feel that AI fails to capture my true voice and feelings accurately.
+I believe that the best art (such as writing) is best conveyed by humans as art is moving in the way that it reflects the human experience.

   8. Final project<br>
      I occassionally utilized AI to assist with understanding new material for the final project.
 I had never worked with backend development for a React app before this project so I had a lot of questions.
 AI would sometimes help me asnwer the questions I had or point me to problems that may need addressing.
+I mostly relied on documentation and search engine resources, though.

   10. Learning a concept / tutorial<br>
       I tend to learn a lot by being able to ask the right questions so AI can sometimes prove useful when I am confused.
 Occasionally it spits out something that makes zero sense or fake information, but many times it can at least point me in the right direction or prompt my brain in a way that gets me to a correct answer or at least closer to an answer.